-- Water the soil around the plant carefully so that air bubbles are removed and the soil settles.
+- Water the growing medium around the plant carefully so that air bubbles are removed and the soil settles.

 Growing Feijoa in Pot

-If you live below USDA Zone 8 or in more colder climate, growing feijoa in pot is a good idea for you.
+If you live below USDA Zone 8 or in a cooler climate, growing feijoa in the pot is the best option.
 All the growing requirements and caring tips are similar as we’ve recommended for planting on the ground.

 Requirements for Growing Feijoa

 Make sure your plant is exposed to full sun, at least 6 hours.
-Grow other plants around it, in order to shade the base of your tree.
-It is resistant to some cold, drought and heat but it doesn’t grow well in windy spot so don’t hesitate to plant it near a wall to protect it.
+Grow other plants around it, to shade the base of your tree.
+It is resistant to some cold, drought, and heat but it doesn’t grow well in a windy spot so don’t hesitate to plant it near a wall to protect it.

-Feijoas grow slowly and requires application of 8-8-8 NPK organic fertilizer once every two months to speed up growth..
-The fertilizer you use should contain trace elements like copper, boron, magnesium, zinc, manganese, iron and molybdenum.
+Feijoas grow slowly and require the application of 8-8-8 NPK organic fertilizer once every two months to speed up growth.
+The fertilizer you use should contain trace elements like copper, boron, magnesium, zinc, manganese, iron, and molybdenum.

 Water the plant frequently, especially during the plant’s first year of growth.
-Established and mature plants are drought-tolerant, still the plant should receive an inch of water every week.
+Established and mature plants are drought-tolerant.
+Still, the plant should receive an inch of water every week.
 Water clayey soil once a week and light soil twice a week on the ground.
-Reduce the amount of watering in winter.
+Reduce the amount of watering in winter and the rainy season.

 Pineapple Guava Care

 It is not necessary to prune feijoa, except if you want to give it a shape that suits you.
-You can prune your tree only at the time when there are no fruits hanging on plant, in fall when the harvest is done is a good time to prune it.
+You can prune your tree only at the time when there are no fruits hanging on the plant.
+In the fall when the harvest is done, it’s an excellent time to prune it.

-Do mulching at the base of your tree with organic matters like straws, grass clippings and twigs.
+Do mulching at the base of your tree with organic matters like straws, grass clippings, and twigs.
 You can also use coffee grounds.
-Mulching conserves the moisture content in soil, prevent weeds and insulate the plant in winter.
+Mulching conserves the moisture content in the soil, prevent weeds, and insulate the plant in winter.

 Pests and Diseases

-There are few pests and diseases that affect mostly a young plant.
-It can be invaded by aphids, mealybug and scales.
-You can spray insecticidal soap mixed in water to kill these soft bodied enemies.
+Few pests and diseases affect mostly a young plant.
+It can be invaded by aphids, mealybug, and scales.
+You can spray insecticidal soap mixed in water to kill these soft-bodied enemies.